AlexAndradeNet/playwright-typescript-skeleton/README.md

-# Automation Project with Playwright + Shiftleft Testing
+# 🚀 Automation Project with Playwright + ShiftLeft Testing

-This project contains automated tests for a TODO list application, utilizing Playwright and **Shiftleft Testing practices and tools** to ensure high-quality code from the start.
+This repository contains automated tests for a **TODO list application**.
+It integrates **Playwright** for testing, alongside **ShiftLeft Testing practices** to ensure that high-quality standards are maintained throughout the development lifecycle.

-> The ratio of time spent reading versus writing is well over 10 to 1.
+> "The ratio of time spent reading versus writing is well over 10 to 1.
 We are
-> constantly reading old code as part of the effort to write new code. …making
+> constantly reading old code as part of the effort to write new code.
+Making it
-> it
-> easy to read makes it easier to write.
+> easy to read makes it easier to write."

-_Robert C. Martin (a.k.a.
-Uncle Bob)_
+> _Robert C. Martin (Uncle Bob)_

 ---

-## 🚀 Tools and Features
+## ⚙️ Tools and Features

-This project is equipped with a comprehensive set of tools and configurations to maintain high-quality, reliable, and maintainable code:
+This project is equipped with a robust suite of tools and configurations to maintain code quality, ensure reliability, and promote maintainability:

+### 🛠 TypeScript Configuration

-- **TypeScript Configuration**: Strict `tsconfig` settings for improved type safety and project structure.
+- **Strict TypeScript Settings**: Enforced via a carefully configured `tsconfig` to enhance type safety and project structure.

-- **Code Style and Linting**:
+### 🖋️ Code Style and Linting

 - **ESLint**: Enforced with Prettier and the Airbnb Style Guide for consistent code quality.
-    - **Prettier**: Ensures uniform code formatting across the project.
+- **Prettier**: Ensures uniform code formatting across the entire project.
-    - ⭐️ **Explicit Type Definitions**: Enforces the use of explicit types in TypeScript for better clarity and safety.
+- **Explicit Type Definitions**: Encourages clear, explicit type definitions in TypeScript, improving code readability and safety.

-- **Test Execution**:
+### 🧪 Test Execution

+- **Playwright Integration**: Automates testing for the TODO application.
-    - **Randomized Test Execution**: (Planned) ~~To uncover hidden dependencies by running tests in a random order.~~
+- **Randomized Test Execution** (Planned): Randomizing test order to detect hidden dependencies and ensure test independence.

-- **Quality Assurance**:
+### 🛡️ Quality Assurance

 - **SonarQube**: Integrated for continuous code quality analysis.
-    - **Gherkin Linter**: Maintains consistency in Gherkin syntax for BDD ( Behavior-Driven Development).
+- **Gherkin Linter**: Maintains consistency and best practices in Gherkin syntax for Behavior-Driven Development (BDD).

-- **Development Environment**:
+### 👨‍💻 Development Environment

-    - **VSCode & IntelliJ IDEA Settings**: Pre-configured settings for an optimal development experience.
+- **VSCode & IntelliJ IDEA Settings**: Pre-configured IDE settings for an optimal development experience.
-    - **Husky**: Git hooks for enforcing pre-commit checks, such as linting and running tests.
+- **Husky**: Pre-commit hooks to enforce linting and running tests before committing code.

-- **CI/CD**:
+### 🔄 CI/CD Integration

-    - **GitHub Actions**: Automates the build, test, and deployment processes to ensure continuous integration and delivery.
+- **GitHub Actions**: Automates the build, test, and deployment pipelines, ensuring continuous integration and delivery.

+### 🚀 NPM Scripts

-- **NPM Aliases**: Standardizes and simplifies the execution of common tasks via custom npm scripts.
+- **NPM Aliases**: Simplifies common tasks with custom npm scripts, standardizing workflows.

 ---

-## 🤝 How to Contribute

-We welcome and appreciate your contributions!
-Please refer to our [Contribution Guidelines](docs/CONTRIBUTE-js.md) for instructions on how to get involved.

----

 ## 🛠️ Tech Stack

-- **Node.js**: The JavaScript runtime environment used for the project.
+- **Node.js**: JavaScript runtime environment.
-- **NPM**: Node.js package manager for handling dependencies and scripts.
+- **NPM**: Node.js package manager used for dependency management and script execution.

 ---